lendzeg/certificate-c-programming-with-linux-specialization/course-2-language-foundations/README.md

 ![certificate](./certificate-course-2-language-foundations_page-0001.jpg)

-Here’s a well-structured **README.md** for **Course 2** based on your notes and the course objectives.
-It summarizes the key topics, concepts, and learning objectives in a clear and organized way:

 ---

 This course builds on the basics of C programming, focusing on **conditional statements**, **arrays**, **strings**, **loops**, and **sorting algorithms**.
 Below is a summary of the key topics and concepts covered in this course.